• Skip to main content

 5. What are the things to do around it?

-There is Sultanahmet Square in the immediate vicinity of the building.
+Sultanahmet Square is located right next to the building.
 The square where chariot races were held in the past was known as the Hippodrome of Constantinople.

 The Hippodrome is important because it is one of the few Byzantine sites in Istanbul.
 Especially if you have a guide with you, you can listen to many stories about the races here.